Alexander Murray (geologist): Marriage and children

-Judkins died in the winter of 1862–1863 in Woodstock while Murray was temporality residing at the Geological Survey of Canada's headquarters in Montreal.
+Judkins died in the winter of 1862–1863 in Woodstock while Murray was temporarily residing at the Geological Survey of Canada's headquarters in Montreal.

 Later life and death

 In 1864 Murray moved to Newfoundland and became the first director of the Geological Survey of Newfoundland.
 His first major task was to produce a reliable topographical map of the interior of the island.
-Murray did detailed work in the area between Hall's Bay and St. George's Bay, as well as the area surrounding Conception, Placentia and St. Mary's bays.
+He did detailed work in the area between Hall's Bay and St. George's Bay, as well as the area surrounding Conception, Placentia, and St. Mary's bays.
 He also mapped parts of the Great Northern Peninsula and central Newfoundland.

-Murray produced the first geological map of Newfoundland and his reports of rich resources in the island's interior were an important factor in the decision to build the trans-island railway in 1881.
+Murray produced the first geological map of Newfoundland, and his reports of rich resources in the island's interior were an important factor in the decision to build the trans-island railway in 1881.

 Poor health caused Murray to return to Scotland in 1883.
-On 18 December 1884 Murray died in Belmont Cottage, Crieff.
+On 18 December 1884, Murray died in Belmont Cottage, Crieff.